unionai/unionai-docs/source/getting-started/index.md

 ## Tasks and workflows

-The file `hello.py` contains a task and a workflow.
+The "Hello, world!" code contains a task and a workflow, which are Python functions decorated with the `@task` and `@workflow` decorators, respectively.
-These are simply Python functions decorated with the `@task` and `@workflow` decorators, respectively.
+Typically, the corresponding configuration files would be located in the following locations:
-The workflow is the top-level construct that, in turn, invokes the task.
+For more information, see the [task](../core-concepts/tasks/index) and [workflow](../core-concepts/workflows/index) documentation.

 {@@ if serverless@@}